gitcordier/FunctionalAnalysis/README.md

     Actually, 2.09 contains all the relevant material.
     In the more general topological vector space context proof, the norm is replaced by Minkowski functionals on balanced open sets.
+  - 2_12.tex
+    A bilinear mapping that is separately continuous, but not continuous.
 - LICENSE
 - HOWTO